Frank Douglass

-Francis Wingfield Douglass (15 July 1875 – 20 September 1972) was a South African international rugby union player.
+Francis Wingfield Douglass (15 July 1875 – 20 September 1928) was a South African international rugby union player.
 Born in Grahamstown, he attended St. Andrew's College before playing provincial rugby for Eastern Province.
 He made his only Test appearance for South Africa during Great Britain's 1896 tour.
 He played as a forward in the 1st Test of the series, an 8–0 South Africa loss.
-Douglass died in 1972 at the age of 97.
+Douglass died on 25 September 1928 at Mengo Hospital, Kampala, Uganda at the age of 53.